-Total Force CFT
+Total Force Team

 Total Force Team focuses on the delivery of trained and experienced Sailors and Marines by monitoring the “people supply chain” and coordinating the identification, removal or mitigation of performance gaps and barriers impacting personnel readiness across Naval Aviation.
 Additionally, the team tracks key performance indicators of Sailor and Marine skill development and identifies root cause degraders in the training process.
-Working with the appropriate stakeholders, the TF CFT develops solutions to support an effective aviation technical training and qualification pipeline.
+Working with the appropriate stakeholders, the Total Force Team develops solutions to support an effective aviation technical training and qualification pipeline.

 Back to "How We Operate"